Skip to main content

 If This Didn’t Work

-• Contact the publisher: Shoot the journal’s editorial office an email with the article title and DOI (if you’ve got it).
-They’ll confirm the citation details within a day or two.
+• Drop the journal’s editorial office an email with the article title and DOI to confirm the details.

 Prevention Tips